karlospn/analyze-polly-telemetry-using-otel-metrics/README.md

-# Analyze Polly Telemetry using OpenTelemetry Metrics
+# Analyze Polly Telemetry using Prometheus, Grafana and OpenTelemetry Metrics

 Starting with version 8, Polly provides Telemetry for all built-in resilience strategies.
 This repository contains an example of how to send this Telemetry to Prometheus and Grafana for a more in-depth analysis using OpenTelemetry Metrics.